RALIST/game/Wasteland Chronicles.md

 - **NPC guards:** Assigning NPCs to guard duty, providing additional firepower and manpower during attacks.
 - **Player participation:** Players can actively participate in combat during attacks, using their skills and equipment to defend the settlement alongside NPCs.

-## Part 7: Game Mechanics - Economy and Trade
+## Part 7:  Economy and Trade System

 ### Currency